Massachusetts Hourly Paycheck Calculator

 2016Verify with MA DUA

 Massachusetts follows FLSA plus state rules.
-Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold; titles alone don’t confer exemption.
+Exempt status requires passing the duties tests and meeting the salary-basis threshold.
+Job titles alone do not confer exemption.
 Confirm statewide minimum wage, tip-credit/service-charge rules, earned sick time, and industry-specific standards when classifying roles and calculating overtime.

-Insert the latest U.S. Census/ACS one-year (or five-year) estimates for Massachusetts before publishing.
+Insert latest U.S. Census/ACS one-year (or five-year) estimates for Massachusetts before publishing.

 Year Median Household Income (USD) Source/Notes